cortexA233/KToolkit_for_unity/README.md

 <u>[点击这里](https://github.com/cortexA233/KToolkit_for_unity/blob/main/README_CN.md)</u>

 # How to Get Started
-* Just simply download the unity package file in release, and import it to your unity project.
+* Just simply download the unity package file: **KToolkit_release_0.1.unitypackage** in the root directory (well, I'll have a release version soon), and import it to your unity project.
 * If you want to use KToolkit, you need to call KFrameworkManager.Init() before you call other functions.
 * You need to initialize and enter your game in Entrance.unity scene.